 The family story goes something like this.
 Eliza married Stephen in Hancock County, Tennessee, just before the Civil War, they had two sons, and Stephen died during the war.
 Eliza married Ephram Simpson and moved away, leaving the boys with her parents.
 Because they were raised by their Hopkins grandparents, the boys went by Hopkins instead of Wolfenbarger.

-It is a fact that Eliza Hopkins was the boys’ mother, that her parents (Stephen and Rachel McFarland Hopkins) raised Jim and Lum, and that they and others always used Hopkins as their last name—even in census records when they were small children.
+It is a fact that Eliza Hopkins was the boys’ mother, that her parents (Stephen and Rachel McFarland Hopkins) raised Jim and Lum, and that they always used Hopkins as their last name—even in census records when they were small children.
 Both of Eliza’s sons were born in Mulberry Gap, Hancock County, Tennessee,—Lum in 1860, Jim in 1861.
-They moved to Harlan County, Kentucky with their mother, grandparents, and other family members between 1861 and 1865.
-Eliza married Ephram Simpson there in 1866, moved to Indiana and then Missouri.
+They moved to Harlan County, Kentucky, with their mother, grandparents, and other family members between 1861 and 1865.
+Eliza married Ephram Simpson there in 1866, moved to Indiana, and then Missouri.
 She left the boys with her parents.

 Stephen Wolfenbarger was the son of Wilkerson Hilton Wolfenbarger, and they also lived in Hancock County.
 He was a Confederate soldier and died in battle prior to May 1863.
 The 1860 census in Hancock County lists Stephen (age 22) living in Mulberry Gap with Margaret Wolfenbarger (age 18).
 This seems to indicate that Stephen married a woman named Margaret.
 Eliza and her oldest son, Lum, were listed in her father’s household in that same census—both with the surname Hopkins.